anzvanie/wijmo-angular2/README.md

-## Demo Wijmo FlexGrid control with Angular2
+# A simple sample using Wijmo FlexGrid control with Angular2